howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 Here's what the scripts are doing:

-1. The `migrate:deploy` script is used to apply all pending migrations to the production database by running `prisma migrate deploy`.
-This command is somewhat different from `prisma migrate dev`, which you have been using to generate/apply migrations in your development database.
+1. The `migrate:deploy` script applies all pending migrations to the production database by running `prisma migrate deploy`.
+This command is somewhat different from `prisma migrate dev`, which you have used to generate/apply migrations in your development database.
 You can find more information about the `migrate deploy` command in the [Prisma docs](https://www.prisma.io/docs/concepts/components/prisma-migrate#production-and-testing-environments).
-2. The `build` script is used to build the app from scratch.
-This involves three steps: first running `prisma generate` to create the Prisma Client, then running `src/schema.ts` to generate the nexus assets, and finally running the TypeScript compiler (or `tsc`) to transpile your TypeScript code to JavaScript.
+2. The `build` script first runs `prisma generate` to create the Prisma Client, then runs `src/schema.ts` to generate the nexus assets, and finally transpiles your TypeScript code to JavaScript using the TypeScript compiler (or `tsc`).
 3. The `start` command runs the JavaScript code transpiled by `tsc` using `node`.
 Notice that the code generated by `tsc` goes into the `dist` folder because of the `outDir` option specified in your `tsconfig.json`.

 Now you will create another commit.